N-POC 2023 PhD SCHOLARSHIPS

-The Norway-Pacific Ocean-Climate Scholarship Programme (N-POC) is now open for applications for admission into the Doctor of Philosophy (PhD) programme at the University of the South Pacific (USP) for the academic year 2022 under the bi-institutional PhD degree agreement between USP and the University of Bergen (UiB), Norway.
-The scholarship at USP is administered at the USP Research Office.
-Qualified candidates are invited to submit their applications by 15 July 2022.
+The Norway-Pacific Ocean-Climate Scholarship Programme (N-POC) is now open for applications for admission into the Doctor of Philosophy (PhD) programme at the University of the South Pacific (USP) for the academic year 2023 under the bi-institutional PhD degree agreement between USP and the University of Bergen (UiB), Norway.
+Potential candidates are invited to submit their applications by 1 May 2023.

 N-POC is an ambitious PhD training programme and research partnership between the UiB and USP funded by the Norwegian Agency for Development Cooperation (Norad) for a joint PhD education by both collaborating universities.
 N-POC offers full 3-year PhD scholarship opportunities to students from all member countries of the USP, as well as Federated States of Micronesia, Palau, and Papua New Guinea.